hannibal002/SkyHanni/CONTRIBUTING.md

 SkyHanni wraps the places where the game calls into our code in a try-catch: posting events, running commands, and the consumers for delayed responses.
 Every catch goes through our own `ErrorManager`, which turns a failure into a red chat message and keeps the client running.
 Leaving as little code as possible outside that protection is a deliberate goal, so new code paths need the same treatment.
-The codebase has many examples to follow.

 An exception in SkyHanni code therefore does not crash the game.
 Only unprotected code can, in practice a mixin hook.
 Treat any path that is not known to be protected as unprotected.

-Name the two cases correctly and never use them interchangeably:

-- **crash**: the Minecraft client actually terminates.
-- **error**: an exception is caught and shown as a red chat message, the client keeps running.

-This applies wherever others read it: pull request titles and descriptions, changelog entries, issues, and review comments.
-Calling an error a crash overstates the severity and hides the cases that really do crash.
+Because of that, a "crash" means the client actually terminated, while a caught exception shown as a red chat message is an "error".
+Keep the two apart in pull request titles, changelog entries and issues, since calling an error a crash overstates how bad it is.

 ## Additional Useful Development Tools